sighupio/gatekeeper-policy-manager/README.md

 FROM curlimages/curl:7.81.0 as downloader
 RUN curl https://github.com/kubernetes-sigs/aws-iam-authenticator/releases/download/v0.5.5/aws-iam-authenticator_0.5.5_linux_amd64 --output /tmp/aws-iam-authenticator
 RUN chmod +x /tmp/aws-iam-authenticator

 FROM quay.io/sighup/gatekeeper-policy-manager:v1.0.3
 COPY --from=downloader --chown=root:root /tmp/aws-iam-authenticator /usr/local/bin/
 ```

-You may need to add also the `aws` CLI, you can use the same approach as before.
+You may need to add also the `aws` CLI for debugging purposes, you can use the same approach as before.

-Make sure that your `kubeconfig` has the `apiVersion` set as `client.authentication.k8s.io/v1beta1`
+> ℹ️ Make sure that your `kubeconfig` has the `apiVersion` set as `client.authentication.k8s.io/v1beta1`
+>

-You can read more [in this issue](https://github.com/sighupio/gatekeeper-policy-manager/issues/330).
+> You can read more [in this issue](https://github.com/sighupio/gatekeeper-policy-manager/issues/330).

 ## Screenshots